prometheusresearch/baseline-codebase/src/rex.core/README.rst

     Use parameter ``install_requires`` to indicate package dependencies.

-    To support Rex extension and distribution mechanisms, we provide two additional setup parameters: ``rex_static`` and ``rex_init``.
+    To support RexDB extension and distribution mechanisms, we provide two additional setup parameters: ``rex_static`` and ``rex_init``.
 To enable these parameters, add a setup dependency on ``rex.setup`` package::